onestardao/WFGY/TensionUniverse/BlackHole/Q089_predictive_coding_implementation.md

 M_reg = M \ S_sing
 ```

 All Q089-related tension analysis is restricted to `M_reg`.

-When experimental procedures produce states in `S_sing`, the outcome is considered “out of domain” rather than evidence for or against predictive coding as an implementation hypothesis.
+* States in `S_sing` are treated as **out of domain**.
+* Out-of-domain outcomes are used to diagnose data or encoding issues, not as evidence for or against predictive coding implementation.
+* Experiments that produce a high fraction of states in `S_sing` must be reported as violating Q089 domain assumptions rather than falsifying Q089 itself.

 ---